workadventure-suse/workadventure-kustomize/README.md

 ## Deploy

 1. First deploy traefik with a tls challenge resolver.
+If you are using k3s, you should disable the default traefik, and install traefik with k3s-infra manifests.

 2. Copy/edit the overlay directory.